adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Most Important Deep Learning Papers

 Not a comprehensive list by any sense.
 I just thought these papers were incredibly influential in getting deep learning to where it is today.
+I also add a couple important general ML papers from time to time.

 * [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)
 * [GoogLeNet](https://arxiv.org/pdf/1409.4842v1.pdf)